 Welcome to our inaugural Arsenal Football Development Overnight Camp, held at Camp IHC, in Equinunk, PA, one of America’s premier locations for overnight experiences.

-Our Academy focuses on developing effective team players, efficient movers and lifelong learners while instilling a championship mentality.
+Our Academy, for boys & girls, ages 10-17, focuses on developing effective team players, efficient movers and lifelong learners while instilling a championship mentality.
 Our program focuses on developing the person first and the player second in a positive, supportive but demanding learning environment.

 Each camper will receive coaching feedback via a player development review card, enabling them to understand their strengths as well as their areas for improvement; thereby preparing each player for sustainable and measurable development and success in the future.